Bullet Journal Pros and Cons

 3 | Bullet journals are expensive.

 Bullet journals are actually budget-friendly since you only need a notebook and pen to start.
 However, many people are tempted to jump into bullet journaling with a “go big, or go home” mentality and buy all the supplies their favorite planner gurus talk about.
 There’s even a notebook made specifically for bullet journals that will set you back $25 before tax and shipping.
-That price tag was hard to swallow for someone who grew up thinking that a Mead Five Star notebook was a luxury.
+That price tag was hard to swallow as someone who grew up thinking that a Mead Five Star notebook was a luxury.
 And if you plan to use high-quality pens and decorate your bullet journal, be prepared to spend even more money.

 4 | Bullet journals are a perfectionist’s nightmare.